KOTORCommunityPatches/K1_Community_Patch/README.md

 * The door on the Star Forge that closes the PC in with the droids was bashable: [Star Forge Door Fix 1.50](https://deadlystream.com/files/file/1195-star-forge-door-fix/)

 ### JCarter426:
-* The security camera dialog on Manaan was extremely annoying: [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
+* A typo prevented various NPCs from commenting on the Kashyyyk situation: [JC's Jedi Tailor for K1 1.1](https://deadlystream.com/files/file/1477-jcs-jedi-tailor-for-k1/)
+* Bandon’s entourage of Dark Jedi on Korriban looked like regular officers: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+* Calo’s entourage on Korriban had the appearance of officers but trooper soundsets: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+* Dak wouldn't drop his stuff if killed in the Valley: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+* Korriban NPCs that loop animations—students meditating in the academy and archaeologists digging in the valley—would turn to face the player while still doing their animations: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+* Several aliens were very low-quality: [JC's Dense Aliens for K1](https://deadlystream.com/files/file/1290-jcs-dense-aliens-for-k1/)
 * Several textures were missing shader data: [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Sith fighter lasers were the wrong color: [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
+* Some guards on Korriban had weapons in their inventory, but not equipped: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+* Some Korriban NPCs' genders were incorrect: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+* Some male commoner clothing variants have been improved: [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Some stunt modules were missing geometry: [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
-* Some male commoner clothing variants have been improved: [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
-* The quality of the Sith soldier placeable texture has been improved based on the higher-resolution Sith soldier NPC texture [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
-* Yuthura and Uthar wear different outfits in the Sith Academy on Korriban compared to elsewhere [ISSUE #197](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/197) Partial: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
-* Calo’s entourage on Korriban had the appearance of officers but trooper soundsets: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
-* Bandon’s entourage of Dark Jedi on Korriban looked like regular officers: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
-* Some guards on Korriban had weapons in their inventory, but not equipped: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+* Tariga and a couple other Sith students attacked with no weapons but their fists: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/) (Reported by DarthParametric) [ISSUE #201](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/201)
 * The character Adrenas was lacking a soundset: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
-* Some Korriban NPCs' genders were incorrect: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
 * The character Hijata had the wrong appearance and dialogue: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
-* Dak wouldn't drop his stuff if killed in the Valley: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
-* Korriban NPCs that loop animations—students meditating in the academy and archaeologists digging in the valley—would turn to face the player while still doing their animations: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
+* The quality of the Sith soldier placeable texture has been improved based on the higher-resolution Sith soldier NPC texture [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
+* The Republic soldier body models have been improved: [JC's Republic Soldier Fix for K1 1.3](https://deadlystream.com/files/file/1180-jcs-republic-soldier-fix-for-k1/) (with DarthParametric lending a hand)
+* The security camera dialog on Manaan was extremely annoying: [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * The Sith student Tariga had a male appearance and voice, contrary to Tamlen's description of her: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/) (Reported by ebmar)
-* Tariga and a couple other Sith students attacked with no weapons but their fists: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/) (Reported by DarthParametric) [ISSUE #201](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/201)
+* Yuthura and Uthar wear different outfits in the Sith Academy on Korriban compared to elsewhere [ISSUE #197](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/197) Partial: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
-* Several aliens were very low-quality: [JC's Dense Aliens for K1](https://deadlystream.com/files/file/1290-jcs-dense-aliens-for-k1/)
-* A typo prevented various NPCs from commenting on the Kashyyyk situation: [JC's Jedi Tailor for K1 1.1](https://deadlystream.com/files/file/1477-jcs-jedi-tailor-for-k1/)
-* The Republic soldier body models have been improved: [JC's Republic Soldier Fix for K1 1.3](https://deadlystream.com/files/file/1180-jcs-republic-soldier-fix-for-k1/) (with DarthParametric lending a hand)
-* Carth was a little too quick to complain about being out of the loop [ISSUE #2](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/2)
-* Dak was a little too fond of the Dreshdae cantina [ISSUE #7](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/7)
-* It was possible to miss out on HK’s backstory and leave his whole storyline hanging [ISSUE #3](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/3)
-* Party members in stealth during the post-Leviathan scene were game breaking (workaround/partial fix) [ISSUE #9](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/9)
-* Sand People disguises would misbehave if the player used the rapid transit system or loaded from a save while disguised (with insight provided by Salk & A Future Pilot) [ISSUE #6](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/6)
-* Security terminals in Davik’s estate would gas you even if you weren’t inside the target room (Reported by ebmar) [ISSUE #49](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/49)
-* Xor refused to show up for the second encounter unless the player used the rapid transit system (and thanks to Salk for a second opinion) [ISSUE #29](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/29)
 * A slave girl in Davik’s estate stood still and disappeared instead of running away (Reported by DarthParametric)
 * Bolook was orange even though voiced dialogue says he's green (Reported by DarthParametric)
 * Canderous would repeat dialogue if you kept him waiting after speaking to him in the Lower City cantina (Reported by DarthParametric)
+* Carth was a little too quick to complain about being out of the loop [ISSUE #2](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/2)
+* Dak was a little too fond of the Dreshdae cantina [ISSUE #7](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/7)
 * Dia was a member of the attacking with fists club, despite threatening to cut the player (Reported by DarthParametric)
 * During the Sandral-Matale Feud, the player had the option to claim Ahlan Matale had offered a reward, even if no such conversation took place
 * Elora’s exposition was unnecessary if the player had already heard about Sunry's situation from Davin (with assistance from DarthParametric & ebmar)